Adventures of Huckleberry Finn Theme of Morality and Ethics

 If you're like Shmoop, you run into moral issues everyday.
 Should I copy my friend's trigonometry homework?
 Do I need to leave a note for the person whose car bumper I just dinged?
 Whose $5 bill is this on the ground, and can I keep it?
 Huck has moral quandaries, too—only his are more along the lines of, "Is it right to steal another person's property, if that property is a person?"
 Oooh, tricky.
 (Not.)
 But Huck figures out the answer.
 He also figures out that sometimes, society has it all wrong: in Huckleberry Finn, sometimes you just have to follow your heart.
-(Just don't try telling that to the police office who pulls you over for speeding.)
+(Just don't try telling that to the police officer who pulls you over for speeding.)

 In his struggle to come to terms with society's rules and laws, Huck ends up defining his own (correct) set of moral beliefs.